The Billington Group is rooted in family heritage with over 150 years of trading experience. Here's just a snapshot of our story so far...

 2016

-Dunkleys is one of the UK's oldest, family owned food manufacturers and have a heritage of supplying pies, recipe dish and desserts into the UK Foodservice market.
+Dunkleys was one of the UK's oldest, family-owned food manufacturers and had a heritage of supplying pies, recipe dish and desserts into the UK Foodservice market.